-Several conservation-related organizations will gather in the Everglades Sunday morning to protest a state-proposed plan to place an immigration detention facility at the former Everglades Jetport inside Big Cypress National Preserve.
+A couple hundred strong and joined by leaders from several conservation-related organizations, people gathered in the Everglades Sunday morning protesting a state-proposed plan to place an immigration detention facility at the former Everglades Jetport inside Big Cypress National Preserve.

 The proposal, made recently by Florida Attorney General James Uthmeier and dubbed by him as the Alligator Alcatraz, would convert the abandoned jetport into a detention center for immigrants with criminal records.